 Mobile: (237) 696 802 662

-Full consular assistance is available from the Australian High Commission in Nigeria:
+Limited consular services are also available from the Australian High Commission in Nigeria:

 Australian High Commission, Abuja